mdn/curriculum/curriculum/2-core/1-web-standards.md

 - [Publishing your website](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/Publishing_your_website)

-## 1.2 The HTML, CSS, and JavaScript triangle
+## 1.2 The HTML, CSS, & JS triangle

 Learning outcomes: